Rules and Regulations

 It is recommended all riders wear a face covering/Buff whilst waiting at stage starts and in finish areas.
 As well as in the Event HQ/Registration area.

 Each competitor should be completely self-sufficient.
 It is recommended that each rider carries the following items:

 Mobile phone.
-An emergency contact number will be provided at registration.
+An emergency contact number will be provided in pre race email.